Gnarus-G/gnarus-g/about/src/resume.md

 #### Full-stack Engineer

 _Project New Social LLC_ Feb 2021 - Nov 2021

+Small startup/team where I was a junior but my responsibility were like one of a Tech lead:

 - **Designed and led** the development of a social media Progressive Web App to cheaply support **Mobile and Desktop devices from one code base** using Next.js, Node, Prisma, Postgres, and GraphQL